-First train carrying 50,000 litres of water to reach parched Chennai today
+Train carrying 50,000 litres of water reaches parched Chennai

-Chennai, July 12: The first 50-wagon train carrying 50,000 litres of water from Tamil Nadu's Vellore district left for the parched city of Chennai on early Friday morning.
+Chennai, July 12: The first 50-wagon train carrying 50,000 litres of water from Tamil Nadu's Vellore district arrived Chennai on Friday.
 A second train is also scheduled to carry the same amount of water today to the capital city.
 The Chennai Metro Water has set a target of ferrying 10 million litres a day.

 A railway official said, "Based on slots available for movement of these trains the capacity could go up."